Abraham1011/degradr/paper/paper.md

 # Acknowledgements

-Thanks to SECIHTI for its support and to the Autonomous University of Aguascalientes for the use of its facilities.
+Thanks to SECIHTI for its support and to the Universidad Autónoma de Aguascalientes for the use of its facilities.

 # References